-- 1. Training on this policy and all sub-policies found within General Order 2-4 shall be completed at a minimum annually, unless otherwise specified. - 2.
-No officer shall carry or use any weapon unless they have received training and demonstrated proficiency in the use of such weapon or device as required by the Department of Criminal Justice Services (DCJS). - 3.
-Officers who fail to pass the required firearms qualifications shall be relieved of their police powers and immediately reassigned to non-enforcement duties. - 4.
+- 1. Training on this policy and all sub-policies found within General Order 2-4 should be completed at a minimum annually, unless otherwise specified. - 2.
+Officers will receive initial and annual duty to intervene training. - 3.
+No officer should carry or use any weapon unless they have received training and demonstrated proficiency in the use of such weapon or device as required by the Department of Criminal Justice Services (DCJS). - 4.
+Officers who fail to pass the required firearms qualifications should be relieved of their police powers and immediately reassigned to non-enforcement duties. - 5.
 Officers who have taken extensive leave or suffered an illness or injury that could affect the use of less lethal or deadly weapons will re-qualify before returning to enforcement duties.